growilabs/growi-docs/docs/en/guide/tutorial/delete_page.md

 ![delete5](./images/delete5.png)

-And you will see the page that is in "/trash" as shown the image below.
+And you will see the page that is in "/trash" as shown in the image below.

 ![delete6](./images/delete6.png)